p2k3m/InfiniteRails/README.md

 - **User metadata** – on sign-in the app POSTs to `${apiBaseUrl}/users` with the player’s Google ID, preferred name, device snapshot, and geolocation (if permission is granted).
 The handler can write directly to a DynamoDB table keyed by Google ID.
 - **Scoreboard** – the app loads scores via `GET ${apiBaseUrl}/scores` and upserts the player’s run with `POST ${apiBaseUrl}/scores`.
 The payload mirrors the UI fields: `name`, `score`, `dimensionCount`, `runTimeSeconds`, `inventoryCount`, plus optional `location` or `locationLabel` fields.
 - **Offline-friendly** – when `apiBaseUrl` is absent the UI persists identities and scores to `localStorage` and displays sample leaderboard entries so the page remains fully interactive.
+- **Mode selection** – omit `enableAdvancedExperience` to stay in the sandbox, or set it alongside `preferAdvanced`/`defaultMode` when you want the experimental renderer to boot automatically.

 ### Deploying the AWS backend